SM1

 Project description

-Vast has received a conditional Australian funding award of AUD$19.48 million to progress development of the Solar Methanol 1 (SM1) project.
-The SM1 project will be co-located with the 30 MW Vast Solar 1 (VS1) (concentrated solar thermal commercial reference) project in Port Augusta, South Australia.
+The SM1 project is to be co-located with the 30 MW Vast Solar 1 (VS1) (concentrated solar thermal commercial reference) project in Port Augusta, South Australia.
+In April 2024, Vast announced that it had executed key engineering contracts to complete Front-End Engineering Design (FEED) on the VS1 project.

 Heat for the operations would be supplied by the VS1.
 Power for the electrolyser would be a combination of supply from the VS1 project and grid-based supply.

-The development concept studies stage has been completed and (as at early February 2023) the project is awaiting approval to proceed into the Front-end Engineering Design (FEED) studies stage.
+The development concept studies stage has been completed and (as of June 2024) the project is awaiting approval to proceed into the FEED studies stage.

 Potential offtakers for the produced e-methanol include marine applications and other local industrial demand.